Baked Beans Recipe

 HOMEMADE BAKED BEANS

-My sister has a trick where she just buys canned baked beans and puts them in a slow cooker like she made them herself!
+My sister who loves easy recipes, has a trick where she just buys canned baked beans and puts them in a slow cooker like she made them herself!
 Guess what?
-I can and I’m sure most people can tell that they aren’t homemade.
-There’s nothing like homemade baked beans!
+I can tell for sure and I’m sure most people can tell that they aren’t homemade.
+Gigs up sis.

-The sauce is a mixture of ketchup, brown sugar, Worcestershire, soy sauce, and spicy brown mustard.
+The sauce ingredients includes a savory flavor mixture of ketchup, brown sugar, Worcestershire, soy sauce, and spicy brown mustard.

-The sauce blends beautifully in the oven, simmering away for 45 minutes.
+The simple ingredients blend beautifully in the oven, simmering away for 45 minutes.
 Add this to your Fourth of July menu!
-If you’re looking for the best homemade baked bean recipe to eat, look no further.
-This is the one!

 WHAT SIDE SHOULD I BRING TO A POTLUCK?

-If I had a dollar for every time someone asked me this question.
-Baked beans are probably the most requested side at any potluck.
-If you are looking for other popular BBQ sides, I would suggest this Broccoli Salad, Cowboy Caviar, Frito Corn Dip, or this Crunchy Pea Salad.
+Finally, if I had a dollar for every time someone asked me this question.
+These hearty Baked beans are probably the most requested side at any potluck or family reunion.

-If you’re not eating these right away, I would suggest transferring them to a slow cooker or crock pot to keep them warm.
+I would suggest transferring them to a slow cooker or crock pot to keep them warm if you’re not eating them right away.

 The Best Baked Beans